Davante Adams Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 - Note: Adams' stats vs. Bears date back to 2016.

-- The Bears have the NFL's eighth-ranked pass defense this season, giving up 228.3 yards per game through the air.
+- This week Adams will face the NFL's eighth-ranked pass defense (228.3 yards allowed per game).

-- The Bears' defense is 18th in the league, allowing 1.7 passing touchdowns per game.
+- With 20 passing TDs allowed this season, the Bears defense is ranked 18th in the league.

 Recent Performances

-- In his Week 12 game against the Rams, Adams was targeted nine times and racked up eight catches for 104 yards.
+- In his Week 12 matchup with the Rams, Adams reeled in eight passes for 104 yards while being targeted nine times.

-- Over his last three outings, Adams' 28 targets have resulted in 22 receptions for 297 yards (99.0 ypg) and two touchdowns.
+- Adams has caught 22 passes (on 28 targets) for 297 yards (99.0 per game) and two touchdowns over his last three outings.

 Adams' Green Bay Teammates